Charlie Bristow travels America playing golf. When he’s not on the road, he lives at home with his parents and works in the local grocery store.

 How can other golfers support Charlie?

 Bill Bristow: We have two ways of people donating.
 They can either donate on the website of the individual charities that we raise money for, like Fraser, the Autism Society of Minnesota and Autism Adventures.
-If they let us know how much they donated, we add it to our totals.
 Otherwise, if they want to pledge or donate directly to Charlie’s tours, they can send an email to charliesgolfingclub@gmail.com.
 We also have a GoFundMe page.

-And on the subject of holes in one, congratulations on recently getting your first, Charlie!
-We can see from Clippd how strong your game is in certain areas, particularly putting .
-Your Player Quality for putting is currently at 86, which is the level we’d expect from a scratch golfer.
+Congratulations on getting your first hole in one, Charlie!
+In Clippd your Player Quality for putting is currently at 86, which is the level we’d expect from a scratch golfer.

 Charlie Bristow: I appreciate that.
 That makes me feel that I can do better in putting.
-I can read greens, I can look both ways, from my side and the opposite side of the hole.
+I can read greens.
 I can visualise where that ball's going to go in relation to where my putting stroke goes, because I kind of have a straight back, straight through motion.

 Your stroke is very unusual with its very short backswing, but it’s highly effective!